Sign up

 7 minutes read

-What Is An Average Quantitative GRE Score: Average GRE Score Range
+What Is the Average Quantitative GRE Score: Average GRE Score Range and Percentile for Graduate School for Indian Students

 Key Takeaways

-The average Quantitative GRE score hovers around 153.
-But, for top-tier programs, the expectations often rise above 160, especially in fields like engineering and data science.
-This stark difference can feel overwhelming for many test-takers, especially those aiming for competitive graduate programs.
+The average Quantitative GRE score is about 153.
+But, for the most competitive programs, the expectations often extend beyond 160, particularly for programs in areas like engineering and data science.
+This contrast can be intimidating for many test-takers, in particular those aspiring for competitive graduate programs.

 Importance of the Quantitative and Verbal Scores